Relintai/pandemonium_engine_docs/usage/animation/2d_skeletons.md

 used as often, it's difficult to find mainstream software aimed for this.

 One option is to create animations in third-party software such as Spine or Dragonbones.
-From Godot 3.1 onwards, though, this functionality is supported built-in.
+From Pandemonium 3.1 onwards, though, this functionality is supported built-in.

-Why would you want to do skeletal animations directly in Godot?
+Why would you want to do skeletal animations directly in Pandemonium?
 The answer is that there are many advantages to it:

 * Better integration with the engine, so less hassle importing and editing from an external tool.
 * Ability to control particle systems, shaders, sounds, call scripts, colors, transparency, etc. in animations.
-* The built-in skeletal system in Godot is very efficient and designed for performance.
+* The built-in skeletal system in Pandemonium is very efficient and designed for performance.

 The following tutorial will, then, explain 2D skeletal deformations.